 Absence due to illness is to be reported in Primula Web; log in with your Lucat ID.

 Please note: if you are ill for more than 7 days, you must submit a doctor’s certificate in order to receive sick pay.
-Doctoral students should give the doctor’s certificate to the HR administrator at the department, who forwards it to the Salary & Benefits Office.
+Doctoral students should give the doctor’s certificate to the HR administrator at the department.

 Care of an ill child